 With this being said, traditionally let's start with downs of the month

-Last month I failed again at reading two books a month.
+Last month I failed again at reading two books.
 If you have been reading my blog for a while, you already know that it's been three months or so of me trying to finish a book "How Not to Diet" by Michael Greger, MD.
 And it is not that it's not an interesting book, it's just that it's very scientific and can be a bit hard to read.
 It is also extremely long.
 I am sure some of you can relate, that it can be quite challenging to trick our brain into enjoying something that is a little bit more complex than what we are used to.
-However, I am pretty close to the end, and will be brave enough to promise myself, that I will finish the book in July.
+However, I am pretty close to the end, and will be brave enough to promise myself (and you), that I will finish the book in July.

 Spending time in nature wasn't very successful last month.
 The weather kind of failed us if I can say that.
 It was either too hot, or raining (*rolls her eyes*).
 Me and my partner were still able to do our regular walks in the neighborhood, not so much in wild nature though.